AbdelatifAitBara/ProjectA/Readme.md

 * Start Odoo.Service And Enable Automatically

 NOTE: The script is capable to stop the installation, if any step of 9 goes badly.

+### Explanation Step By Step :

+### Step 1 :
+In this step our script will update and upgrade our system automatically.
+### Step 2 :
+In this step the script will install some packages as (openssl, openssl-devel, wget, tar, gcc, git...ect) because we need them later, also the development tools group (acts as a transitional package for installation of multiple development, compilation and debugging tools), after it will download Python3.7 as a tar file, extract it, and install it at the end.
+### Step 3 :
+In this step
+### Step 4 :
+Our script will install WKHTMLTOX needed by Odoo,is a combination of wkhtmltopdf and wkhtmltoimage, that are open source (LGPLv3) command line tools to render HTML into PDF and various image formats using the Qt WebKit rendering engine.
+### Step 5 :
+For security reasons, we should create a specific user for our application Odoo16, so our script will create an user = odoo, after it will clone the application inside the home of this user, and change the oyner of the application folder /opt/odoo/, from root to odoo user.
+### Step 6 :
+In this step
+### Step 7 :
+In this step
+### Step 8 :
+In this step
+### Step 9 :
+In this step

 ![image](https://github.com/AbdelatifAitBara/ProjectA/assets/82835348/eacdfda6-1e1b-42f1-8cff-0c5d013244d2)